Tomiyama Taeko: 2000–2021

 During the final two decades of Tomiyama's life, she continued to address Japan's complicity in a world order established by Western colonialism and a post-WWII US-led geopolitics through projects such as Hiruko and the Puppeteers: A Tale of Sea Wanderers and Revelation from the Sea.
 Yet in spite of her continued production during these years, much of her exhibition activity was more concerned with contextualizing her new works alongside her early work and developing a clearer view of her legacy as an artist.
 Her work was featured in the seminal feminist exhibition Japanese Women Artists in Avant-garde Movements, 1950–1975 curated by Reiko Kokatsu for the Tochigi Prefectural Museum of Art in 2005, and a major exhibition exploring the limits of freedom of expression in East Asian democracies at the Neue Gesellschaft für Bildende Kunst in Berlin in 2015.
 Two major retrospectives of her work—a 2005 traveling exhibition titled Remembrance and Reconciliation shown at Ruhr University in Bochum, Philadelphia's International House, and Northwestern University's Dittmar Gallery and a special exhibition curated by Kitagawa Fram as part of the 2009 Echigo-Tsumari Triennial—helped to confirm the importance of her work despite her marginalization within the institutional art world.
 After finding it challenging for students and other audiences to grasp the full scope of Tomiyama's work during the 2005 exhibition, Northwestern University historian Laura Hein and Professor Emerita of Kyoto Seika University Rebecca Jennison launched a website and book in 2010 to better contextualize Tomiyama's practice.
 In 2018 a research team headed by University of Tokyo cultural anthropologist Yuko Manabe embarked on an investigation of Tomiyama's life and work, resulting in a number of new articles about her work and contributing to a retrospective of Tomiyama's work at Yonsei University Museum held from March to August 2021.
 The exhibition was launched with a virtual symposium on her life and work co-hosted by Yonsei University and University of Tokyo, and during the exhibition's run, in June 2021, Tomiyama was awarded South Korea's Order of Civil Merit for her contributions to the country's democratization process.
-Tomiyama passed away on August 18, 2021, at her home in Tokyo at the age of 99.
+Tomiyama died on August 18, 2021, at her home in Tokyo at the age of 99.